nikoloss/pyfadeaway/readme.md

     h.hello('rowland').then(callback)
     h.hi('lucy').then(callback)
 ```

+## About Log
+Just add "fadeaway" logging handler, set it to DEBUG level. it would log all
+the information that every request or response carry.

 ## License
 Due to benefit from zeromq, the PyFadeaway is licensed under the GNU Lesser
 General Public License V3 plus, respect.